ansys/pysimai/doc/source/user_guide/config_file.rst

 Location
 --------

-If no ``path`` is given, the :class:`~ansys.simai.core.client.SimAIClient` instance looks at default locations.
-These locations differ according to your operating system:
+If no path is given, the :class:`~ansys.simai.core.client.SimAIClient` instance looks at default locations.
+These locations differ according to your operating system.

 **Linux/MacOS**

-For UNIX systems the default locations are, in order :
+For UNIX systems, the default locations are, in order:

 * ``$XDG_CONFIG_HOME/ansys_simai.conf``
 * ``$XDG_CONFIG_HOME/ansys/simai.conf``